victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     public:
         UnsafeReference(std::vector<Pixel>& buffer) : m_buffer(buffer) {}

-        // I would like it to be a free-function rather a member functions,
+        // I would like it to be a free-function rather than a member function,
         // to lower the chance that the Intellisence will provide a disservice
         // to the developer slipping an unsafe getter by auto-suggestions.
         // it's good to require a fair attention here